emiliano-sisinni/PSIoT/Setting-up-the-Development-Environment.md

 chmod +x *.run

 # Install Quartus Prime.
 Replace this with the version you downloaded.
-# This takes 15-20 mins to complete.
+# This takes few mins to complete.
 # The default install location is fine i.e. ~/intelFPGA_lite
 ./QuartusLiteSetup-20.1.0.711-linux.run